IsmaelTechProxy/IT-files/README.md

-# IsmaelTech made about-blank-cloaking
+# IsmaelTech made g-files

-**This will about:blank everthiing that have a link**
+**This will be a part of g-files mostly swf*